micheel665/Kit/README.md

 ```

 ## Kit Functions
 Below is a list of all functions in the Kit, OpenKit  and GuiKit libraries.
+Click the function names for their documentation.
+> __Heads Up:__ Un-clickable functions in the table of contents don't have any documentation yet.

 ### Table of Contents